 Friendships become even more crucial when a stay-at-home mom since it is easy to feel isolated and excluded from the rest of the world.
 Hence, going out with friends is an excellent way of taking care of yourself.

 3. Make time for your self-development

 Getting promoted at work and receiving praises for doing a great job at home can be satisfying.
-But if these things seemed to be far from sight, you can also try to work on being a better individual.
+But if these things seem far from sight, you can also try to be a better individual.
 You can watch a documentary, read an enlightening book, pick a new hobby, and do other things you find yourself passionate about.
 Do not let work and motherhood limit your capabilities.
 There will always be room for personal growth.

 4. Pamper yourself and allot quality time for yourself